Composite: Mass Transit; individual images: Sun Tran

-Sun Tran launches #WeSeeYou campaign to fight against human trafficking
+Sun Tran launched its #WeSeeYou initiative to bring awareness of and fight against human trafficking.

 Sun Tran in Tucson, Ariz., launched a new campaign to raise awareness of and combat against human trafficking.
 The agency says the #WeSeeYou awareness campaign offers help to potential victims and educates the public on ways to recognize and report human trafficking.